eddieantonio/predictive-text-studio/README.md

 License
 -------

 Copyright © 2020 Eddie Antonio Santos.
-Licensed under the MIT License.
+Licensed under the ISC License.
 See `LICENSE` for details.